Chain.Love MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('list', 'discover') and resources ('dynamic categories', 'compact category summaries') for a chosen chain.
-It distinguishes from siblings by referencing discover_networks and search, making its role explicit.
+The description clearly states the verb 'list' and the resource ('dynamic categories and compact category summaries') for a chosen chain, which is specific.
+It also differentiates itself from siblings by positioning it after discover_networks and before search, making its role in the workflow distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.